Sedro01/BnsPerformanceFix/README.md

 - Filters listed earlier in the file take priority
 - Filters are case-insensitive
+- The `*` wildcard matches zero or more characters
+- The `?` wildcard matches any 1 character
 - Lines beginning with `#` are treated as comments
 - Lines beginning with `-` are exclusions